 Fact: In nature, caffeine benefits the coffee plant as it inhibits the germination of other plants in the vicinity and discourages predators from eating the leaves and fruits.

 Now that you know how to grow your own coffee plant, it’s just a matter of looking after it.
-Learn everything about coffee plant care in our dedicated article.
+Take a look at our article on coffee plant care to learn how to water, fertilise and prune coffee plants properly with lots of helpful tips!